Germain24/Germain24/README.md

-### Content de te voir ici !
+### Glad to see you here !
-Je suis un étudiant en double licence mathématique et économie qui adore l'informatique, la blockchain, les bases de données et apprendre des choses en rapport avec l'investissement.
-J'apprend de plus en plus et je partage mes connaissances.
-Je m'orriente vers des technologies que je considére comme des technologies d'avenir tel que la blockchain ou la tokenisation des actifs.
+I am a math and economics double degree student who loves computing, blockchain, databases and learning things related to investing.
+I learn more and I share my knowledge.
+I am moving towards technologies that I consider to be technologies of the future such as the blockchain or the tokenization of assets.

 <br/>

-## Rapidement
+## Quickly
 <table><tr><td valign="top" width="50%">

-- 🌱 J'aime tout ce qui est en rapport avec l'informatique et l'économie.
+- 🌱 I love everything related to computers and economics.

-- ❓ En ce moment j'approfondis mes connaissances sur la tokenisation et l'investissement boursier.
+- ❓ Right now I'm deepening my knowledge of tokenization and stock market investing.

-- ❤️ J'aimerais travailler dans la finance ou l'informatique.
+- ❤️ I would like to work in finance or IT.

-- ⚡ Mon domaine de prédilection est les bases de données.
+- ⚡ My favorite area is databases.

 </td><td valign="top" width="50%">